arizonaCameraLab/ASDP_Render_Module/README.md

 `git clone --recursive https://github.com/arizonaCameraLab/ASDP_Core_API` and instructions in the repository tell how to install it.
 The --recursive flag is important to get the submodules.

-The following packages are required (apt install) on Linux:
+The following packages are required (apt install) to build on Linux:
 - libglfw3-dev
 - libglew-dev

+To upgrade a server-only Mint distribution (with added nVidia drivers) on a Render Server to a desktop environment that uses the light-weight XFCE desktop, use the following command:
+`sudo apt install xfce4` and then make (as root) the file */etc/lightdm/lightdm.conf* with the following contents:

+    [SeatDefaults]
+    user-session=xfce

+and then reboot.

 On Windows it requires GLEW to be installed.
 Pre-built binaries are available for many systems at https://github.com/nigels-com/glew/releases/tag/glew-2.2.0